gloriette schonbrunn palace 3 day vienna itinerary

 Karlskirche

-The Church of St. Charles, or Karlskirche, is in my opinion one of the most beautiful monuments in the city and is called the Taj Mahal of Vienna (you can understand right?).
+The Church of St. Charles, or Karlskirche, is in my opinion one of the most beautiful monuments in the city and is called the Taj Mahal of Vienna (you can understand, right?).
 I had breakfast here and took the opportunity to photograph a little.
-Unfortunately, I couldn’t photograph the reflection of the water because it was super dirty, I hope you who are reading this article have better luck on your visit.
+Unfortunately, I couldn’t photograph the reflection of the water because it was super dirty, I hope you, who are reading this article, have better luck on your visit.
 Also, unlike the pictures I saw of the place, the lake is surrounded by huge pots with palm trees, which in my opinion only spoiled the view… Please let me know if they have already removed them!

 St. Stephen's Cathedral

-The tallest building in Vienna and one of the great symbols of the city could not be missing from my itinerary.
-The outside was completely full of people, so if you want to photograph it without anyone you really have to go early in the morning.
-When you enter the cathedral you have a small hall where you can walk freely.
-However, for everything else you have to pay: north tower, south tower, catacombs, treasure, etc… You can buy an all-inclusive ticket or just the individual ticket for something you really want to visit.
 I did the catacombs tour because it was something I had never done before.
 The schedules are available on the website and it is not possible to make a reservation.
 Inside the cathedral go to the ticket office on the left side and tell them you want to take the catacomb tour, they will show you where to wait and the guide will show up at the appointed time.
 The tour is in English and German and photography is not allowed.
-A fee of 6€ is payable in cash to the guide at the end of the tour.
+A fee of 7€ is paid in cash to the guide at the end of the tour.
 You can check all the tour options here.

 St. Peter's Church